Coronavirus remains a serious health risk. You should stay cautious to help protect yourself and others.

 Schools, parents and young people helpline – The Department for Education (DfE) has set up a dedicated helpline for schools, parents or young people.
 Available Monday to Friday, 8am to 6pm, phone 0800 046 8687 or email DfE.email@example.com

 Healthcare workers, carers and care

-Visiting arrangements in care homes – Sets out how care homes can support families and visitors to visit residents from 8 March.
+Visiting arrangements in care homes – Sets out how care homes can support families and visitors to visit residents.

 Providing home care – Information for those providing personal care to people living in their own home during the coronavirus outbreak.

 Providing unpaid care– Information for people who are caring, unpaid, for friends or family during the coronavirus outbreak.